mariog0ncalves/irh-shift-widget/README.md

 ## 🛠 Installation

 ### Firefox (Developer Edition Only)
-1. Download the latest `irh-counter.xpi` from this repo.
+1. Download the latest `irh-counter.xpi` from this repo latest [release](https://github.com/mariog0ncalves/irh-shift-widget/releases/latest).
 2. Open Firefox and go to `about:config`.
 3. Swap flag `xpinstall.signatures.required` to ``false``.
 2. Open Firefox and go to `about:addons`.